 Faulty Temperature Sensor

-The (ECU) is responsible for starting the radiator fan once the engine gets hot.
-The (ECU) receives information from the temperature sensor which signals the (ECU) to initiate the fan.
+The (ECU) is responsible for starting the engine cooling fan, once the engine gets hot.
+The (ECU) receives information from the temperature sensor, which signals the (ECU) to initiate the fan.

 Fan Clutch Or Belt